Front Office Staff

 With the Grasshoppers, his main task is coordinating and producing the live show, including video segments, public address announcements and graphics that appear on NewBridge Bank Park's videoboard.

-Geoff is entering his first season with the Grasshoppers, but his sixth in minor league baseball.
+Geoff is entering his second season with the Grasshoppers, but his seventh in minor league baseball.
 Prior to joining the Grasshoppers, Geoff has worked with the Peoria Chiefs in the Midwest League, the Montgomery Biscuits in the Southern League, as well as our South Atlantic League rivals Lakewood BlueClaws and Asheville Tourists.

 Originally from Charlotte, NC, Geoff attended NC State and majored in Sport Management.
 Geoff is a fan of all Wolfpack teams and the Carolina Panthers!